google/filament/web/docs/tutorial_suzanne.md

 You might recall the `filamat` file we generated in the previous tutorial for red plastic.
 For this demo, we'll create a material that uses textures for several parameters.

-Create the following textz file call it `textured.mat`.
+Create the following text file and call it `textured.mat`.
 Note that our material definition now requires a `uv0` attribute.

 ```text